aabatista/covid19_parameter_estimation/README.md

 The command line to run activeWorld.py from a Linux terminal is

-> **$ python3 activeWorld.py config.txt**
+> **$ python3 activeWorld.py configCountry.txt**

+where Country is the alpha-3 ISO 3166 country code.
-The file config.txt has the following lines in the case of Germany:
+The file configDEU.txt has the following lines in the case of Germany:

 country,Germany
-delay,13
+delay,14
 offset,41
-cutoff,0.41
+cutoff,0.49

-The file config.txt has the following lines in the case of Brazil:
+The file configBRA.txt has the following lines in the case of Brazil:

 country,Brazil
 delay,14
-offset,22
-cutoff,0.43
+offset,24
+cutoff,0.29

 The command line to run covidBR.py from a Linux terminal is

-> **$ python3 covidBR.py config.txt**
+> **$ python3 covidBR.py configCityState.txt**

-In the case of Paraíba, the file config.txt has the following lines:
+In the case of Paraíba, the file configPB.txt has the following lines:

 state,PB
 city,\_